vulture-boy/duck-hunt-ssbu/README.md

 # duck-hunt-ssbu
-Repository of information on Duck Hunt in Super Smash Bros.
+Repository of information on the playable character Duck Hunt in Super Smash Bros.
 Ultimate, presented for web.

 Created and Edited by vulture-boy.